NAME

 many frames in the buffer then reading from the network socket

 will be suspended.
-The default is four times the --buffer
+The default is twice the --min value.

 --rcvbuf BYTES, -R BYTES

 Specifies socket receive buffer size.
-The default is 131072
+The default is not to

-(128Kbytes).
-The buffer size will not be reduced below the
+ing system chooses.
+The buffer size will not be reduced below

 REMOTE CONTROL